kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/01-oop-with-js.md

 john.greet();
 ```

-* One object can contain all the data and behavior that it needs to operate
+* One object can contain all the data and behavior (properties and methods) that it needs to operate
 * OOP is where we stop thinking in terms of individual variables and functions
     - And begin thinking in terms of cohesive, self-sufficient objects

-## What is an Object
+## What is an Object?
 * An entity that has Data and behavior
-* Or think of it as an entity that has nouns and verbs
+  - Or think of it as an entity that has nouns and verbs

 ### Our Object
 * `name` is a noun
-* `favcolor` is a noun
+* `favColor` is a noun
 * `greet` is a verb

 ## method